RaymondBrien/taskbloomer/README.md

 Guide your decision-making process effortlessly with TaskBloomer to leave you with more mental bandwidth for the tasks that truly matter.

 🔄 Step 3: Reward yourself with each completed task

 By focussing on what matters most, each time you check off a goal, your points go towards earning you an NFT.
 With real-time progress tracking and a gallery at the end to look through all the lovely pieces you've collected from all your hard work, you'll always be in the driver's seat, steering towards success without feeling overwhelmed.

 Extra goodies:
-Track your progress with helpful stats and beautiful sets of NFTs from artists all over the world.
+1 - Track your progress with helpful stats and beautiful sets of NFTs from artists all over the world.
+2 - Set the difficulty rating: choose if the amounts of points you need for each NFT are easier (less points needed per NFT), medium (a few more needed for each) or hard (for those who like a challenge).
+3 - New lightmode feature for your tasks area.

 ✨ Simplify Your Life: Unclutter your mind and workspace for enhanced productivity.
 ✨ Stay Focused: Say goodbye to decision fatigue and hello to laser-sharp focus.